travelingcircusofurbanism/website/posts/lome/introduction/en.md

 - [L'Africaine d'architecture](https://www.youtube.com/channel/UCQF4sKBKsFnwGWHvjrIaQTA/videos) is an organization to encourage a democratic process of architecture in a local African context, established by Sénamé Koffi.

+- [Afro architecture Corporation](https://www.facebook.com/KOUTEMPA.and.DAHOUN/) is a center to promote and document the knowledge of African indigenous architecture and its knowledge.

-- For music lovers, I love the work of a designer and filmmaker [Elom 20ce](https://www.instagram.com/elom20ce/?hl=en), and rapper [fofo skarfo](https://www.youtube.com/watch?v=WO6PErjq58A).
+- For music lovers, I love the work of a designer and filmmaker [Elom 20ce](https://www.instagram.com/elom20ce/?hl=en), and a rapper [fofo skarfo](https://www.youtube.com/watch?v=WO6PErjq58A).
+Their creations are the representation of their pan-African identities and critical approach towards the existing paradigm.